MaksimDzhangirov/backendBankExample/docs/part50-eng.md

 }
 ```

-OK, next, we have to add a new RPC to the simple bank service.
+OK, next, we have to add a new RPC to the `SimpleBank` service.
 So I'm
 gonna open this `service_simple_bank.proto` file, and import the
 `rpc_update_user.proto` file we've just written.